Is La Bella Baskets a Scam?

 Will LaBella Baskets help me learn how to do all this stuff?

-As a business man, the biggest problem I see is how are you going to compete with the big players in the space?
-As a trained affiliate marketer I already know how I would do this using long tailed keywords & SEO.
+As a businessman, the biggest problem I see is how are you going to compete with the big players in the space?
+As a trained online business owner I already know how I would do this using long tailed keywords & SEO.
 Because the fact of the matter is that if your website isn't on Google's Page #1 for some type of basket or gift search word, you might as well forget it.
 Fortunately La Bella Baskets is aware of this and helps you out.
 Once you sign up you are assigned a mentor who is available 24/7.
 You get some basic Internet marketing training that explains the different marketing approaches you can take.
 As you grow the business, more detailed Internet Marketing Lessons and are geared to your specific marketing approach.
 All training materials, templates, brochures, monthly newsletters for online and offline marketing are available for download by paid members of La Bella Baskets.
 This is probably where some of your $20 per month goes.
 They obviously use some of it to invest in creating a training center for you.
 I think this is a great plus because without any training, you'll never be able to compete with experienced marketers like myself and the big corporations.
-It's the reason why I emphasize it so much on this site and why I cringe when I hear from people that they decided to create a website and start affiliate marketing without training.
+It's the reason why I emphasize it so much on this site and why I cringe when I hear from people that they decided to start a website without training especially when it's free here.
 To me that's like saying I'm going to climb Mount Everest in a zebra print speedo and some flip flops.
 Oh you can try it if you want, but I guarantee it won't turn out well!
 So it's good to see that La Bella Baskets understands the importance of training it's business owners.
 It's not an option, it's a requirement for success!

 Has anyone made money with this?